AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/LocalHandlers/CutEvals/tc_set.rst

 For each variant, check a variety of situations where

-* No exception gets raised at all
+* No exception gets raised at all,

 * An exception gets raised as part of all the evaluation attempts, on the first or the last operand evaluation,